AWS News Blog

 The new Mumbai region has two Availability Zones, raising the global total to 35.
-It supports Amazon Elastic Compute Cloud (EC2) (C4, M4, T2, D2, I2, and R3 instances are available) and related services including Amazon Elastic Block Store (EBS), Amazon Virtual Private Cloud, Auto Scaling, and Elastic Load Balancing.
+It supports Amazon Elastic Compute Cloud (Amazon EC2) (C4, M4, T2, D2, I2, and R3 instances are available) and related services including Amazon Elastic Block Store (EBS), Amazon Virtual Private Cloud (VPC), Auto Scaling, and Elastic Load Balancing.

 It also supports the following services: